thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 Once you have your goals in hand, you want to determine the parameters, or the criteria, of your analysis: who do you include?
 Who do you not?
 You may want to consider:
 - Whether organization type matters
 - Where there is issue area or mission overlap
-- Whether to set:
-    A. A narrow set of parameters within a broad context, or
-    B. A broad set of parameters within a narrow context
+- Whether to set a narrow set of parameters within a broad context, or a broad set of parameters within a narrow context

 For AnitaB.org, we set a narrow set of parameters within a broad context.
 We chose to seek out organizations who were meeting their own goals well — that were by and large not the same goals as our client’s — but who did so using similar strategies to AnitaB.org: facilitating connections between people who may otherwise not meet, and providing opportunities for mentorship, professional development, and career advancement.